 This exercise helps you: explore your brand personality and how you might amplify it.
 In most cases, brands have room to turn up the dial on their personalities.
 Could you take a little inspiration from your buzzed brand and be more approachable, vibrant, bold or even a bit cheeky?

-If your brand was an animal, would it be a lion, an eagle or a dog?
 This exercise is about equating your brand with other objects and people.
 It’s a quick way to assess your brand’s personality and positioning.
 You can play this game across lots of categories: soft drinks, famous brands, animals, clothing brands, superpowers, colors, bands, celebrities, emotions, cities, tools etc.

 This exercise helps you: look through a different lens to see new things in your brand.
 For example, you may dream of being the lion but realize your brand is more like the lamb.
 There’s something wonderfully non-threatening about comparing your brand to an animal, which can reveal powerful insights.